nabto/edge-device-webrtc/README.md

 # edge-device-webrtc
 WebRTC example implementation for Nabto Embedded SDK

+## Current limitations

+ * No IAM at all.
+Everyone is allowed to connect and get a feed.
+ * The demo uses the DEV basestation as TURN credentials are not deployed to prod.
+ * `--rtpport` can be used to set the port number of the video video.
+It is then assumed the audio feed is on `port+1` and that the received audio should be sent to `port+2`;
+ * H264 video feed and OPUS audio feed (This is very simple to fix if requested)
+ * limited RTSP support:
+ * - control attribute hardcoded to `stream=0`
+ * - Only supports receiving video feed, no audio
+ * - RTSP requests are all sent on startup, so RTSP server must run before device.
+ * - No RTSP TEARDOWN on termination

 ## RTP usage

 The RTP example supports sending video to the client, and sending and receiving audio from the client.
 We handle these 3 feeds using gstreamer.